awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-template.md

 ## To create an approval rule template \(Console\)<a name="create-template-console"></a>

+**Note**
+The pull request cannot be approved by the same individual who has created it\.

 1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. Choose **Approval rule templates**, and then choose **Create template**\.